 Medical Negligence Claims for Sub-Standard Treatment

 In Ireland, the healthcare system is usually first rate and patients mostly receive a very high level of medical care.
 However medical professionals are human, and are therefore prone to make mistakes.
 When these mistakes lead to health problems, or when health deteriorates as a result of a poor standard of treatment, it could constitute medical negligence.
 When a medical professional is experiencing family problems, is working excessive hours, or is just having ‘an off day’, it could potentially result in standards of care failing.
 If a lapse in standards causes your health to suffer, you could be eligible to claim medical negligence compensation.
-If you are unsure what is medical negligence and whether an error has caused a health problem serious enough to warrant a claim for medical negligence compensation, you should seek legal advice immediately.
+If you are unsure what medical negligence is and whether an error has caused a health problem serious enough to warrant a claim for medical negligence compensation, you should seek legal advice immediately.

 Failure to Perform Medical Procedures Can Constitute Medical Negligence

 The failure to perform a medical procedure may appear at face value to be medical negligence, but what is medical negligence and what is an acceptable alternative treatment may not be quite so clear cut.
 There may be more than one single treatment or procedure which can be used to treat a health condition or disease.
 A doctor is required to make an informed decision on the best treatment to prescribe, given a range of factors and your individual circumstances.
-However, if it can be proven that a competent doctor would have administered a more appropriate treatment, and that it should have prevented an injury being sustained or a deterioration in your health, you should be entitled to make a claim for medical negligence compensation.
+However, if it can be proven that a competent doctor would have administered a more appropriate treatment, and that it should have prevented an injury being sustained or a deterioration in your health, you could make a claim for medical negligence compensation.

 Wrong Site Surgery and Incorrect Surgical Procedures